Rules & Guidelines

 The Storyboard is useful to the judging panel to help them get a sense of the children’s involvement in the planning process.
 Submission of the storyboard is optional.
 Storyboards should be scanned into one document and submitted with the online entry via document upload facility built into the form.

 The preferred file formats are MP4 or Quicktime.
 When exporting the Final Cut (after editing) please save to the highest possible quality, ideally, 1920x1080HD, 24 frames, quicktime, H.264, Audio AAC – that way the judges are viewing the best image and sound quality version of the film entered.

 More than one film may be submitted by a school.
 Once you have submitted your first film then the online system will return you to the entry form so you can make another submission if desired.

-Completed entries must be submitted online at www.fisfilmproject/competition on or before the last school day of June each year.
+Completed entries must be submitted online at https://fisfilmproject.ie/competition/ on or before the last Friday in June each year at 5:00pm.

 Consent & Release Forms